 “Who may go up to the mountain of Adonai?
 Who can stand in his holy place?
 Those with clean hands and pure hearts” (Psalm 24:3-4).

-Purity of heart is not something to be attained or acquired, it is the removal of all that is impure or tumah in the heart.
-In order to have pure gold, the gold must go through the smelting process of heat to remove the impurities.
-When it is pure, it becomes clear and malleable.
+Purity of heart is not attained or acquired, it is the purposeful removal or ‘fleeing from’ of all that brings impurity or tumah into the heart (2 Timothy 2:22).
+In order to have pure gold, the gold must go through the smelting process of heat to remove its impurities.
+When the gold is pure, it becomes clear and malleable.
 It is the same with the lev tahor.
-Throughout the years of our lives as we grow older, we experience more pain and suffering.
+Throughout the years of our lives, we experience more pain and suffering.
 Deep hurts and insults, rejection, and the death of loved ones can harden our hearts with impurities like anger, bitterness, slander, and spitefulness.
-Just like gold, we must go through a process of refining so that our lev is tahor and malleable.
+Just like gold, we must go through a process of refining so that our lev (heart) is tahor (pure) and malleable.

-King David cried out to Adonai after he sinned with Bat Sheva, “Create in me a lev tahor, O Elohim … (Psalm 51:10 Orthodox Jewish Bible).
+King David cried out to Adonai after he sinned with Bat Sheva, “Create in me a lev tahor, O Elohim …” (Psalm 51:10 Orthodox Jewish Bible).
 The word ‘create’ in this verse is bara, the same word used in Genesis 1:1 for when God ‘created’ the heavens and the earth.
-It is only through crying out to God with a repentant heart as David did that allows us to be purified by God’s refining fire and returns to us the lev tahor, the pure heart, that was first created within man in the Garden before all ‘sin broke loose’.
+It is only through crying out to God with a repentant heart as David did that allows God to ‘create in me a pure heart’ through His refining fire that returns to us the lev tahor that was first created within man in the Garden.

 “And as he gazed at the Sanhedrin, Rav Sha’ul [Paul] said, “Brothers, I have lived before God until this day with a lev tahor” (Acts 23:1).

-The lev is considered the seat of desire and passion that gives strength to thoughts and ideas while the soul or nephesh is that part of the divine presence living in each of us.
+The lev is considered the seat of desire and passion that gives strength to thoughts and ideas while the soul or nephesh is that part of the divine presence alive in each of us.
 It is through the ‘ears of the soul’ that we hear God’s voice when He speaks to us.
 It is with the ‘heart’ that we respond to the ‘voice in the soul.’
-However, when we have impurities that harden our heart we may not hear God’s voice as we think we do.
+However, when we have impurities that harden our heart, we may not hear God’s voice as clearly.
 We may be deceived by the impurities in our heart.
 This is why God said in Amos 5:21 and Isaiah 1:14 that He hated the very festivals and celebrations He gave to Israel.
-Their hearts were far from Him; they weren’t listening to His voice in their souls and their celebrations were a burden to him.
+The hearts of His people were far from Him; they weren’t listening to His voice in their souls; they weren’t celebrating with a lev tahor so their celebrations became a burden to Him.
 Yeshua spoke the same words about lips that honor him, but hearts that are far away from him.

 ‘These people honor me with their lips, but their hearts are far away from me” (Matthew 15:8).